Asiatique

-Asiatique: The Riverfront is a large open-air mall in Bangkok, Thailand.
+Asiatique The Riverfront Destination, simply known as Asiatique is a large open-air mall in Bangkok, Thailand.
 It occupies the former docks of the East Asiatic Company, and faces the Chao Phraya River and Charoen Krung Road.
 The complex opened in 2012 after extensive renovation of the site.

 History

 The Denmark-based East Asiatic Company was founded in 1897 and was one of several Western firms conducting trade with Siam at the time.
 The company owned port facilities on the Chao Phraya, which included several warehouses, the oldest extant building dating from 1907.
 The port ceased operations in 1947, and the facilities later fell into disuse.
 In May 2011, real estate company TCC Land announced its plans to renovate and develop the site into a retail/entertainment complex to be known as Asiatique The Riverfront.